 - 2 cups risotto rice

 - 1/2 pound fresh morels, or 1 ounce dried, chopped

 - 2 tablespoons chopped chives or parsley

 - 1/2 cup grated pecorino or parmesan cheese

 FOR FRESH MORELS

 - Pour the stock and 2 cups water into a pot and bring it to a gentle simmer.

-- In another medium pot, heat the duck fat or butter over medium-high heat and saute the minced shallot or onion until it softens and turns translucent, about 3-4 minutes.
+- In another medium pot, heat the duck fat or butter over medium-high heat and sauté the minced shallot or onion until it softens and turns translucent, about 3 to 4 minutes.
 Add the garlic cloves, the morels and the rice and mix well.
-Cook for 3-4 minutes, stirring often.
+Cook for 2 to 3 minutes, stirring often.